Antje Boetius: Personal life

 Boetius grew up in Frankfurt, Germany, and took frequent vacations to the seaside as a child.
-She spent time in Southern California while studying and working at Scripps Institute of Oceanography.
+She spent time in Southern California while studying and working at Scripps Institution of Oceanography.

 Mission Medico describe her interests as la bonne cuisine, le bon vin, la bonne compagnie, la bonne musique, la mode et la vie citadine ('Good food, good wine, good company, good music, fashion and city life').

 Her grandfather Eduard Boëtius worked as a navigator on the Hindenburg zeppelin and was one of the few surviving crew members of the Lakehurst disaster.